 With more than 2,000 hours of sunshine each year, Kelowna has one of the longest, driest golf seasons in Canada.
 There are 19 golf courses to choose from.

 An hour south, at the bottom end of Okanagan Lake, lies Penticton, on the cusp of the Naramata Bench.
 The beauty of this town is that once you’re here, you can go fuel free and walk, pedal, or paddle your way around.
-In fact, the downtown core is a hop, skip, and a grape away from some 80 wineries, seven (soon to be eight) breweries, two cideries, and three distilleries.
+In fact, the downtown core is a hop, skip, and a grape away from some 80 wineries, eight breweries, two cideries, and three distilleries.

 Aside from sipping and sampling, recreational activities are plentiful in Penticton—combine both passions with a bike and winery tour along the Naramata Bench Rail Trail.
 Or, head to the hills (Skaha Bluffs, to be exact) for rock climbing and hiking.